CS171/2019/syllabus.md

 Weekly homework assignments are going to provide an opportunity to improve your design and programming skills.
 See the homework as an opportunity to learn, and not to “earn points”.
 The homework will be graded holistically to reflect this objective.

 ### Midterm
-There will be two midterm exams that will cover material from lectures, assigned readings, labs, and homework assignments.
+There will be a midterm exam that will cover material from lectures, assigned readings, labs, and homework assignments.
 If you do not keep up with the readings, come to lecture, and complete the homework and labs you will be at a severe disadvantage during the midterms.
-The first midterm consists of an open-book (in-class) exam, and the second midterm will consist of an open-book part (90 minutes) as well as a take-home midterm project where you will implement an interactive visualization in D3 over the course of a couple of days.
+The midterm consists of a ~90 minutes open-book (in-class) exam as well as a take-home midterm project where you will implement an interactive visualization in D3 over the course of a couple of days.

 *DCE students:* The midterms will be open-book, not proctored, but limited to a fixed time span from the time you start it.
 For the take-home midterm project you will get the same amount of time as college students.

 ### Design Sprints
-A big part of the lectures will be design sprints.
-You will work in groups of 3-4 students to design, implement, and evaluate visualizations for a given topic and pre-defined datasets.
-Design sprints will span 3-4 weeks, and there will be two design sprints over the course of the semester.
+A big part of the lectures will be a design sprint.
+You will work in groups of 3-4 students to design, implement, and evaluate visualizations for a given topic and pre-defined dataset over the course of 8 weeks.

 ### Final Project
 A major part of the course is a final group project.
 You will work in groups of 3 students to design, implement, and evaluate visualizations through the same iterative design process as the design sprints with a series of graded milestones.
 The final result will be web page with interactive visualizations that answer questions you have about some topic of your own choosing.
 A small number of projects will win the coveted Best Project prize, including Swiss chocolate.